Many old ideas from uniprocessor systems apply to multiprocessor systems and networks!

 All of the following have significant similarities:

-Dijkstra's notion of a secretary process Hoare's monitors Ada tasks and the rendezvous concept Remote procedure calls Client-server modelsDijkstra developed the notion of a secretary in the context of his THE operating system in the late 1960's (THE is an acronym for Techniche Hochschule Eidenhoven).
+Dijkstra's notion of a secretary process Hoare's monitors Ada tasks and the rendezvous concept Remote procedure calls Client-server modelsDijkstra developed the notion of a secretary in the context of his THE operating system (Techniche Hochschule Eidenhoven, or some such).
 Processes requesting a service would communicate with the secretary process (using semaphores).
 When the secretary was done, it would issue a signal saying it had done the requested service.